Family of Man Who Died in Sacramento Police Wagon Speaks Out

 "It's unique.
 I mean normally if you have a prisoner that agency transports and books that prisoner.
 Our officer got a request from one of our law enforcement partners and tried to help them out," said Sgt.
 Vance Chandler.

-The agents followed behind the wagon carrying Smith...after getting him up off the floor and helping a conscious Smith get inside.
+The agents followed behind the wagon carrying Smith after getting him up off the floor and helping a conscious Smith get inside.

 "He was monitoring his movement on the way there and then noticed a change in his movement," Chandler said.